 In the Tampa Bay Area, a small group outreach program (WalkWise Tampa Bay) was funded by FDOT and managed by the University of South Florida Center for Urban Transportation Research (CUTR).
-The program provides in-person or virtual seminars to community groups, businesses, and otherorganizations upon request.
+The program provides in-person or virtual seminars to community groups, businesses, and other organizations upon request.
 The seminars focus on pedestrian and bicycle safety and also provide for distribution of safety materials.
 Other safety topics can be integrated based on local needs.

-Implementation Step Coordinate with FDOT District 1 to consider piloting FDOT (funding); Short Term Low- a small group outreach program similar to WalkWise TBD Medium Tampa Bay.
-(Implementation) Notes: This program has been established in the Tampa Bay Area funded by EDOT through the University of South

-Hotes: This program has been established in the nampa bay Afec funded by FDOT through the University of South Florida Center for Urban Transportation Research.
-A similar institutional partner should be recruited for program implementation in Collier County.
-This program appears to be consistent with the mission of the Southwest Florida Blue Zones project.
+Implementation Step Lead Agency Timeframe Cost Coordinate with FDOT District 1 to consider piloting FDOT (funding); Short Term Low - a small group outreach program similar to WalkWise TBD Medium Tampa Bay.
+(Implementation) Notes: This program has been established in the Tampa Bar y Area funded by FDO through the Uni versity of South Florida Center for Urban Transportation Research.
+A similar r institutional partner : should be recruite d for program implementation in Collier County.
+This program appears to be consistent with the mission of the So outhwest Florida Blue Zones project.